Maths is important.

 Secondly, I found my kids having difficulty applying what they’d learned in everyday life.
 And this is the most important part!
-It’s no good having calculators in our pockets if we don’t know which sums to type in!
+It’s no good having calculators in our pockets if we don’t know which sums to type in.

-So we definitely needed a change.
+We definitely needed a change.
 After working with Maths Australia for the 2019 Australian Homeschooling Summit I was intrigued by the method, and they offered to send me a great big box of their maths curriculum.
 Perks of blogging!

 So full disclosure, I got all my stuff for free – but you guys know that if I didn’t like it, I’d just send it back again.
 All opinions and experiences are mine and aren’t influenced by Maths Australia.